Small Groups are how we care for each other.

-During a 13-week Small Groups semester, Freedom Groups gather weekly to discuss the Freedom Small Group curriculum, which is designed to equip you to live the victorious and abundant life Christ came to give you.
+During a 13-week Small Groups curriculum.
+Freedom Groups gather weekly to discuss the Freedom Small Group curriculum, which is designed to equip you to live the victorious and abundant life Christ came to give you.

 RE|NEW is a biblically-based study that helps any couple at any stage of their relationship to reconnect, reignite, or resurrect their marriages.